How to File Professional Tax Return Online?

 As per the current income tax rules in India, the income tax rate on resident taxpayers differs depending on their age.
 There are various tax slabs relevant to the taxpayers for the financial year 2018-19 and 2019-20.
 For example, an individual who comes under the resident category, with an income less than Rs 2.5 lacs and his/her age is below 60 years is free from paying income tax.

-Income Tax rate and slabs for Individuals or Taxpayers for FY 2019-20, who come under 60 years of age – Part I
+Income Tax rate and slabs for Individuals or Taxpayers for FY 2019-20, who are under 60 years of age – Part I

 Income Tax Slab